2023 Most Popular Allied Health Services Undergraduate Certificate Schools in Missouri

 Full Allied Health & Medical Assisting Services at St Louis College of Health Careers-Fenton Report

-You’ll be in good company if you decide to attend Pinnacle Career Institute-South Kansas City.
-It ranked #3 on our 2023 Most Popular Allied Health Services Undergraduate Certificate Schools in Missouri list.
-Pinnacle Career Institute-South Kansas City is a fairly small private for-profit school located in the large city of Kansas City.
+Out of the 16 schools in Missouri that were part of this year’s ranking, Pinnacle Career Institute-South Kansas City landed the # 3 spot on the list.
+Pinnacle Career Institute-South Kansas City is a small private for-profit school located in the large city of Kansas City.

 On average, medical assisting graduates from Pinnacle Career Institute-South Kansas City take out $19,429 in student loans while working on their Undergraduate Certificate.